Skip to content

 Billing and Plans

-Read Billing before treating a locked button as a setup problem.
-Many blocked actions are plan or limit questions, not broken setup questions.
+Start here when a button is locked, disabled, or says upgrade required.
+Many blocked actions are plan or usage questions, not broken setup questions.

 Some readers call this a billing wall, can’t add problem, plan gate, or upgrade required state.
-Start here before changing setup.
+Check Billing before changing setup.

 • a button is locked or disabled;